TephlonDude/n8n-hosted-workflows/workflows/String URL Encode/README.md

-# String Character Counter
+# String URL Encode
-This workflow will read the input value of the `string` key and determine how many characters are in this string.
-It will then output this value as `stringCount` along with the original string.
+This workflow will read the input value of the `string` key and encode it for use in a URL.
+It will then output this value as `stringEncoded` along with the original string.

 ![Workflow](img/workflow.png)